Patented biomarker for cardiac injury.

 Incorporating cMyBP-C and hs-cTnT - effectively rules out AMI, showing non-inferiority to hs-cTnT-only-based rapid rule-out algorithms and offers a promising alternative, potentially enhancing clinical decision-making in emergency settings.

-Changes in levels of the novel biomarker cMyC was signi cantly associated with hs-cTnI plasma levels in patients with symptomatic chronic HFrEF during a structured 12 week exercise training program.
-Being more sensitive, it may indicate a role as a future marker of subclinical myocardial damage.
+Changes in levels of the novel biomarker cMyC were significantly associated with hs-cTnI plasma levels in patients with symptomatic chronic HFrEF during a structured 12-week exercise training program.
+Being more sensitive may indicate a role as a future marker of subclinical myocardial damage.

 When compared with high-sensitivity troponin, cMyC concentrations showed greater interindividual variability and rose to a level that was statistically distinguishable from baseline at the 3 hour timepoint, as opposed to 5 hours for the more established biomarker, high-sensitivity troponin.